advanced-computer-lab-2023/Clinic/README.md

 ## 🧪 Tests

-We use `jest` to aumtomatically test parts of our code.
+We use `jest` to automatically test parts of our code.
 To run the tests, run the following command

 ```bash